kamranahmedse/developer-roadmap/src/data/roadmaps/sql/content/104-aggregate-queries/index.md

 HAVING conditions;
 ```

-## Conclusion

 Aggregate queries are simply a way of summarizing information in your database.
 Although they are a powerful tool, they can become complex very quickly, especially if you start nesting them together or combining multiple aggregate functions in a single query.

-> Note: The real power of aggregate functions comes when you combine them with the WHERE or HAVING clause, allowing you to filter the data that you are summarizing.